A Window in London: Plot

-The suspicious magician becomes sure that his wife is having an affair with Peter - every time he sees her with the handsome stranger.
-On another night Zoltini and Vivienne have an argument offstage - leading to him slapping her in the face immediately before the show starts.
-In his final showcase trick Viviene should disappear and reappear in a trunk.
-She disappears but is not in the trunk much to his embarrassment.
+Later, as they are due to appear on stage, Zoltini and Vivienne have an argument, leading to him slapping her in the face immediately before the show starts.
+In his final showcase trick, Viviene should disappear and reappear in a trunk; she disappears but is not in the trunk, much to his embarrassment and is booed by the audience and sacked by the manager.
 Vivienne has left in a taxi with Peter.
 They go up to his crane on Waterloo Bridge and Peter kisses her.
-A night watchman below hears them moving around and talking.
-They leave and go to Max's nightclub.
+A night watchman below hears them moving around and talking, and when he surprises them, they leave and go to Max's nightclub.

 Pat arrives at work and gets the sack for her shortcomings on the night before.

-Zoltini gets the sack too.
-He sits in a cafe and questions the taxi driver.
+A revengeful Zoltini goes to a cafe where he has been told he will find the taxi driver and questions him.

-In the nightclub Max gives Peter a girl (Andrea) to talk to and sits with Vivienne.
+In the nightclub, Max gets one of his hostesses to entertain Peter while Max talks with Vivienne.
 Peter gets drunk on champagne and starts singing with the band.
-Viviene realises she has left her handbag in the crane.
-She insists they go back.
-The night watchman has already found it and passes Peter the bag.
-Zoltini arrives and a fist fight begins.
-Zoltini lands in the river.
-Peter thinks he has drowned.
-When he returns to the nightclub Vivienne is signing a contract with Max.
+Viviene realises she has left her handbag in the crane and asks Peter to go back for it.
+The night watchman has already found the bag and gives it to Peter.
+Zoltini arrives and recognises the bag as Vivienne's, and attacks Peter.
+Zoltini ends up falling in the river and floats away unconscious.
+Peter thinks he has killed him.
+When he returns to the nightclub, Vivienne is signing a contract with Max.
 He tells her that he has killed Zoltini.

-Meanwhile at the hotel the guest who missed his flight is actually pleased as the flight crashed.
-He insists that the hotel re-employ Pat.
+Meanwhile, at the hotel the guest who missed his flight is actually pleased as the flight crashed, killing everyone on board.
+He insists that the hotel manager re-employ Pat and also offers her a job as his secretary.

 Peter walks the streets in a daze.
-Pat marches home in an elated mood, as she has been given a day job.
+Pat marches home in an elated mood, as she now has a day job.
 Peter says he has killed a man.
-They think a knock on the door is the police but it is the night watchman saying the river police pulled Zoltini out alive.
+They are alarmed by a knock on the door, but it is the night watchman saying the river police pulled Zoltini out alive.
 Zoltini reconciles with Vivienne.
-But as a happy Pat & Peter go past their window on the train, Zoltini finds Vivienne's contract and a ticket Max put in her purse and shoots her dead.
+But as a happy Pat and Peter go past their window on the Tube train, Zoltini finds Vivienne's contract and a ticket to New York which Max put in her purse and shoots her dead.
 She falls in a position where she cannot be seen just as the train passes.
-Peter tells Pat that is the window where it all started and hopes they are as happy as themselves.
+Peter tells Pat that is the window where it all started and hopes that couple are as happy as themselves.